How to overwinter dahlias the Monty Don way – the best methods to ensure successful blooms next year

 We know, we know: once you've overwintered one tender plant, surely you've overwintered them all?

 Wrong!
-Unlike the process for overwintering geraniums, learning how to get overwintering dahlias doesn't involve rushing your precious flowers indoors and coddling them at the first sign of autumn.
+Unlike the process for overwintering geraniums, learning how to overwinter dahlias doesn't involve rushing your precious flowers indoors and coddling them at the first sign of autumn.
 Far from it, in fact.

-'Frost reduce dahlias to blackened tatters so it will be time to bring them in,' explains Monty Don via his popular gardening blog.
+'Frost reduces dahlias to blackened tatters so it will be time to bring them in [then],' explains Monty Don in his popular gardening blog.
 'However the tubers will not be harmed unless the ground freezes, so do not panic.'

-Monty's preferred method of overwintering?
-Lifting them, obviously.
+Monty's preferred method of overwintering dahlias?
+Lifting them.

-'The idea is to keep them cool but frost-free, dark and dry but not to let them dry out completely or else the tubers will shrivel,' adds Monty.
+'The idea is to keep them cool but frost-free, dark and dry but not to let them dry out completely or else the tubers will shrivel,' Monty says.

-'I lightly water mine after layering them into large pots or crates and then check them every month to see if any are mouldy or shrivelling up.'
+From there, you'll want to check the tubers every so often.
+'I lightly water mine after layering them into large pots or crates and then check them every month to see if any are mouldy or shrivelling up,' says Monty.

 Of course, if you really want to learn how to overwinter dahlias like an absolute pro, there are other methods you can try.
 Look this way, then, for more...